UA-AI-Project/lecture-5/research-plan.md

 ### Aspects of Offline Experimental Design

+Finally, we can move on to the seven aspects of offline experimental design:
+- Data Selection
+- Data Preprocessing
+- Data Splitting
+- Selection of Baselines
+- Hyperparameter Tuning
+- Metric Selection

+Our goal is to make experimental design decisions that will increase the validity of the result to support our evaluation objective.

+### Dataset Selection

+Although the dataset has already been selected for your artificial intelligence project, it is still helpful to think about its properties and what parts of the dataset you will use.

+#### Task
+Please answer the following questions in the context of the dataset you will use for this project:
+- When was the dataset collected?
+- Over which timespan?
+- In which region?
+- What sampling/filtering strategy was applied?
+- How did users find the items in the dataset?
+- What are the dataset statistics?

+#### Answer

+[TODO]

 ### Data Preprocessing

 #### Task

-Please answer the following questions in the context of the evaluation objectives you had in mind for your project:
+Please answer the following questions in the context of the hypothesis/research question you had in mind for your project:
-- What is my hypothesis/research question?
-- Do I have a clear hypothesis, rooted in theory, or should I pose a research question instead?
+- Why do you want to filter, sample or otherwise preprocess the datasets?
+- What types of filters/feature engineering do you want to apply?
-- What theory is my hypothesis based on?
+- What is the best way to apply it?
-- Is this theory based on observations, intuition or is it a proven theory?
+- How does this filtering affect the dataset characteristics?
+- How could my feature engineering introduce leakages?
+- Is the sampled/filtered/processed dataset still representative of the original dataset?

 #### Answer